Q&A ON OSHAS

 and 1:100 (1/4 cup bleach per gallon of water) are acceptable for clean-up

 of a contaminated surface or item.
-The bleach solution should be mixed daily.
-However,
+The bleach solution must be mixed daily to be effective.
+Remember,

 it may be corrosive to some equipment and environmental surfaces and therefore